Main Street Brewing

 After consulting my UX team, I decided that a minimal approach would be ideal.
 Our client though felt that the minimal approach of Version #1 did not showcase the sub-brand enough.
 They preferred Version #2 which was more in-line with their current digital products.

-The next design element I created was a set of custom icons.
+With that settled, the next design element I created was a set of custom icons.
 I felt the icons were necessary to provide an on-brand delightful representations of the unique prizes.

 Can you guess which icon is "Nachos and two flights?"